ebinitambe/school-code/README.md

 # school-code
-This is a feature branch
+This is a feature branch.
+This is fun